-3.1 What legislation governs the production and offering of marketing materials?
+3.1 What legislation governs the production and use of marketing materials?

-Legislation governing the production and the offering of marketing materials of investment funds will depend on whether it is a closedended or open-ended fund, based on the "advertising activity" concept.
+Legislation governing the production and the offering of marketing materials of investment funds will depend on whether it is a closed-ended or open-ended fund, based on the "advertising activity" concept.

-Thus, Law 35/2003 and Regulation 1082/2012 on Collective Investment Entities apply to open-ended AIFs; and Law 22/2014 to closed-ended funds.
+Thus, Law 35/2003 and Regulation No. 1082/2012 on Collective Investment Entities apply to open-ended AIFs; and Law 22/2014 to closed-ended funds.